micmejia/bible-dump/AMPC/Song of Solomon/Song 4.md

-[You have called me a garden, she said] Oh, I pray that the [cold] [^b]north wind and the [soft] south wind may blow upon my garden, that its spices may flow out [in abundance for you in whom my soul delights].
+[You have called me a garden, she said] Oh, I pray that the [cold] north wind and the [soft] south wind may blow upon my garden, that its spices may flow out [in abundance for you in whom my soul delights].
 Let my beloved come into his garden and eat its choicest fruits.